1 9 8 5 (Australia)

 The show was a two hour per week mystery melodrama about well-off glamorous people who were messing up their lives and not getting much fun from their possessions.
 It may have been partly inspired by the mid-80s success of Dynasty and the other US glossies depicting rich characters who changed clothes and partners frequently.

-The story began as David Macarthur, a wealthy tycoon, faced the possibility of death by an attack by masked men.
-He wanted to put his house in order and to straighten his affairs with the women in his life – his former mistress Louise, with whom he’d had a child neither of them acknowledged, and his embittered wife Elizabeth and the child, Jane Andrews, who had no idea that David, this rich and powerful man, the future father-in-law of her best friend Kathleen, was really her dad.
+The story began as wealthy tycoon David Macarthur (Bruce Barry) faced the possibility of death when attacked by masked men.
+He wanted to put his house in order and to straighten his affairs with the women in his life – his former mistress Louise (Darien Takle), with whom he’d had a child neither of them acknowledged, and his embittered wife Elizabeth (Anne Charleston) and the child, Jane Andrews (Tamasin Ramsay), who had no idea that David, this rich and powerful man, the future father-in-law of her best friend Kathleen (Tracey Callander), was really her dad.

 He found Louise, a vain and ambitious career woman, recovering from cosmetic surgery.
 She told him she had no intention of admitting to being the mother of a woman in her twenties – especially after she’d been lifted and tightened.